Seondong/Customs-Fraud-Detection/README.md

 ## Contribution
 We welcome you to contribute to designing new selection strategies, automating feature engineering adaptive to different feature sets, donating anonymized import declarations dataset, and packaging software (PyPI).
-To collaborate with us, please contact Sundong Kim (sundong@ibs.re.kr).
+To collaborate with us, please contact Sundong Kim (sundong@gist.ac.kr).